leftshiftone/conveyjs/README.md

 ## Renderer

-A Renderer defines how elements, arrived in the *TEXT* channel, are rendered in the HTML DOM tree.
-Furthermore, a renderer allows for specifying the layout of an integration project.
+A Renderer defines how elements, which were received by the 'Text' chennel, are rendered in the HTML DOM tree.
+Furthermore, a renderer specifies the layout of an integration project.

 ### Classic Renderer
 The classic renderer renders the G.A.I.A. messages in a classic top-down manner.